liambrooks-lab/LEXIO/README.md

 ---

 ## 📄 License

-LEXIO is released under the **MIT License**.
+LEXIO is protected under a custom restricted license.

 The full license text is available in [LICENSE](LICENSE).

 License summary:

-- copyright (c) 2024 Rudranarayan Jena
+- copyright © 2026 Rudranarayan Jena
-- permission is granted to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software
-- the software is provided "as is", without warranty of any kind
+- all rights reserved
+- no copying, modification, distribution, hosting, reuse, or derivative work without prior written permission
+- no commercial or non-commercial use is allowed unless explicitly approved by the author

+LEXIO is not released as an open-source project under MIT, Apache, GPL, or any other permissive/public license.

 ---